RobertFischer/tomcat8-redis-sessions/README.md

 All the keys other than `UUID:attributes` are left to be removed by Redis at its discretion: they are left around for auditing support.

+Session attributes are retrieved the first time they are needed in a request.
+Any retrieved or assigned session attribute is persisted back to Redis when the request completes: this is because Java allows mutable data to be stored in the session attribute, and it is difficult to recognize when the data has changed.